demmings/gsSQL/README.md

 3)  Not really an issue, but the use of bind variables does not mean that the SELECT is compiled and reused.
 It is only to make your SELECT easier to read.

-4)  All SELECT KEYWORDS must be in the same case.
-Individual keywords like 'SELECT', 'FROM', 'ORDER BY', ... must be either upper or lower case.
-You can have a mixture of upper and lower case in the entire statement, but individual keywords must be in one case only.
-For example, ```Select * from table``` will give an error.

 # Install
 * Install files to your node_modules folder by using NPM.
 This is installed as a package, but Google App Script (GAS) files do not 'require' or 'import'.
 Copy the .js files from the /src folder into the location where you have your current google script files and then 'clasp push'.
 The @customfunction "gsSQL" will be usable right away.
 The class "Sql" is also available from your current javascript application.